martinsluters/bitbucketwebhookdeploy/README.md

-# A script used by Bitbucked Webhook to deploy
+# A script used by Bitbucket Webhook to deploy

 ### Usage